AdaCore/gnatstudio/docs/users_guide/extending.rst

 the current version of python.

-If Python support has been enabled, the Python shell is accessible through the :guilabel:`Python` window at the bottom of the GPS window.
+If Python support has been enabled, the Python shell is accessible through the :guilabel:`Python` window at the bottom of the GNAT Studio window.
 You can also display it by using the :menuselection:`View --> Python` menu.
-The full documentation on what GPS makes visible through Python is available from the :menuselection:`Help --> GPS --> Python extensions` menu.
+The full documentation on what GNAT Studio makes visible through Python is available from the :menuselection:`Help --> GNAT Studio --> Python extensions` menu.

-The same example as shown for the GPS shell follows, now using Python.
+The same example as shown for the GNAT Studio shell follows, now using Python.
 As you notice, the name of the commands is similar, although they are not run exactly in the same way.
-Specifically, GPS uses the object-oriented aspects of Python to create classes and instances of these classes.
+Specifically, GNAT Studio uses the object-oriented aspects of Python to create classes and instances of these classes.

 .. highlight:: python